How to Reduce Math Anxiety

 A common phenomenon that affects many, math anxiety is related to performance anxiety and is likely to extend far outside of the classroom if not recognized and proactively managed.

-Additionally, because of the summer slide in mathematics and growing math achievement gap between high and low-income students, those fears may become a reality, tossing some students into a vicious cycle of math avoidance, poor preparation, and further math failures.
+Because of the summer slide in mathematics and growing math achievement gap between high and low-income students, math-related fears may toss some students into a vicious cycle of math avoidance, poor preparation, and further math failures.

 Teachers who implement a growth mindset classroom environment can also reduce math anxiety by